For immediate mental health needs, please contact one of these national hotlines:

 According to the ERS report America's

-Diverse Farm Families, 89% of farms are considered
+Diverse Family Farms, 2021 edition, 89% of farms are considered small,

-their gross cash farm income is less than $350,000 per year.
-Almost half of these farms are
+meaning their gross cash farm income is less than $350,000 per year.
+Depending on the type of

 - Social isolation